 Among them, the first number from the back of the ix usually indicates the generation of products.
 To put this in perspective, the first 9 after the core i9- indicates the generation.
 Since this is 9, it simply means the CPU is the 9th generation.
 The other numbers on the back indicate various models in the same generation.

 In general, the higher the number, the better, as this usually means more core threads or higher frequencies.

 Additionally, the “K” at the end of Intel CPU products indicates that it can be overclocked.
 In addition, Intel CPUs usually have a nuclear display.
 If it has an “F”, it means no nuclear display.

 AMD Ryzen processors can be overclocked.
 The “X” at the end usually means higher processor frequency.
 However, AMD processors rarely have a nuclear display.
 If there is a letter “G” at the end, it means a nuclear display.

 The Second point of the PC CPU buying guide is the CPU Specifications

 The composition of the CPU is actually very complicated.
 There are many different specifications and parameters.
 Here are a few of the more important specifications!

 - The number of cores: refers to the number of physical cores of the CPU.
-In general, the more cores the better, it is recommended to start with 4 cores
+In general, the more cores, the better; it is recommended to start with four cores

 - The CPU cache: At present, there are only three levels of caches: L1 has the smallest capacity but the fastest speed, L2 has the capacity and speed in the middle, and L3 has the largest capacity but low speed.